neevaco/xyz/lib/typescript/DefaultApi.md

   walletAddress: "0x3cd378c9b1cb5f147ebf1b2c2564118946ae4ba1",
   // number | Limits the number of results in a single response. (optional)
   limit: 25,
+  // string | An identifier to restrict results to a given blockchain.
+Provide either a keyword such as \"ethereum\" or \"polygon\" to restrict to the mainnet for named chains.
+Also supports CAIP-2 identifiers. (optional)
+  chainID: "ethereum",
 };

 apiInstance.getWalletBalances(body).then((data:any) => {